apstrata/SocialTeddy/README.md

   * Sign it to the [Apstrata workbench](https://workbench.wot.apstrata.com)
   * Select the "social.api.facebookLogin" script and execute it by passing the following parameter "command" with value "getRequestToken"
   * Copy the value of the "authorizationUrl" result field and paste it into a browser.
 You are redirected to a Facebook login page where you will be asked to enter your credentials and grant some permissions.
-Once you do this, you are redirected to the "social.api.facebookLogin" script, which will automatically add a new user to Apstrata, or, if the user already existed, added a Facebook access token he user's profile.
+Once you do this, you are redirected to the "social.api.facebookLogin" script, which will automatically add a new user to Apstrata, or, if the user already existed, add a Facebook access token the user's profile.

 * Copy the Facebook access token (either from the user's profile in the Apstrata workbench or from the browser window)
 * Open the main.xml file of the SocialTeddy project in Kinoma Studio: